rupsadhar/Ratatouille/README.md

 > Anybody can cook!
 > Order delicious home-made food from chefs near you

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication
+This app uses MongoDB/Express/React/Node.js

 ## Usage

-Add your mongoDB URI and Google OAuth credentials to the config.env file
+Add your mongoDB URI to the config/default.json file

 ```
 # Install dependencies